-$\bullet$ {\em Hybrid Approaches:} There are different hybrid digital signatures that attempt to construct a robust authentication mechanism by combining different digital signatures and other technological tools (e.g., quantum networks).
-For instance, Yavuz et al. \cite{yavuz2022distributed} proposed a hybrid architecture that harnesses the NIST PQC standards, the physical quantum key distribution, and the quantum networking infrastructure in order to provide fast and quantum-safe execution of the distributed protocols.
-This work is orthogonal to ours.
-There are also hybrid key agreement protocols (e.g., \cite{qassim2017post}) using PQ cryptographic and physical layer techniques.
-Those are complementary to ours.
-Crocket et al. \cite{crockett2019prototyping} attempt to prototype PQ and hybrid authentication schemes into the Internet security protocols (i.e., TLS and SSH) by implementing digital signatures based on the open-source implementation.
-This work is complementary to ours.
-Paul et al. \cite{paul2020towards} benchmark several hybrid signatures of NIST PQC standards (e.g., Falcon) with classical standards (e.g., RSA-2048) and evaluate their performance across different security levels.
-However, we have shown that both categories suffer from costly signing operations, without even considering advanced properties, and thus not suitable for low-end DTs.
-We observe that there is no hybrid signature that aims to cope with the quantum threats while achieving the highly desirable features offered by classical signatures.
-NIST emphasizes the importance of hybrid conventional-PQ-secure cryptosystems~\cite{barker2018recommendation} to offer fail-safe designs against unexpected failure of emerging PQC schemes~\cite{ott2019identifying,bindel2017transitioning}, while also offering cryptographic agility~\cite{joseph2022transitioning}.
+$\bullet$ {\em Hybrid Approaches:} Various hybrid digital signatures aim to establish robust authentication methods by combining different digital signatures and other emerging technologies (e.g., quantum networks).
+For instance, \cite{yavuz2022distributed} proposed a hybrid protocol that incorporates NIST PQC standards, quantum networks, and hardware acceleration methods, thus enabling swift and quantum-safe execution of distributed protocols.
+There exist hybrid key agreement protocols (e.g., \cite{qassim2017post}) that employ post-quantum cryptography and physical layer methods, which are orthogonal to ours.
+Crocket et al. \cite{crockett2019prototyping} integrate PQ and hybrid digital signatures into Internet security protocols (e.g., TLS).
+Those works are complementary to ours.
+Paul et al. \cite{paul2020towards} benchmark a range of hybrid digital signatures by combining NIST standards including conventional (e.g., RSA) and PQ (e.g., Falcon) signature schemes.
+However, our findings reveal that both categories involve costly signing operations, making them unsuitable for low-end IoT even before considering advanced security properties.
+Notably, there is a gap in hybrid signature solutions that effectively address quantum threats while also embodying the desirable attributes of conventional signatures.
+NIST underscores the significance of hybrid conventional-PQ-secure cryptosystems \cite{barker2018recommendation} to offer fail-safe designs against unexpected failure of emerging PQC schemes \cite{ott2019identifying,bindel2017transitioning}, while also retaining cryptgoraphic agility \cite{joseph2022transitioning}.

 \textbf{Other/Complementary Related Work.}